BS in Cybersecurity

 Bachelor of Science in Cybersecurity

-In the Mitre Cyber Academy embedded cature-the-flag competition they received and empressive sixth place!
-In this event participants try to create a secure stystem.
-The competition is an exciting two-phase event with both attack and devense components.
-We are very proud of the had work and determination our students put into this competitive event.
+In the Mitre Cyber Academy embedded cature-the-flag competition the Nullify student cybersecurity club received an impressive sixth place!
+In this event participants try to create a secure banking system including support for bank cards, ATMs, and remote account balances..
+The competition is an exciting two-phase event with both attack and defense components.
+We are very proud of the hard work and determination our students put into this competition.

 Check out our News & Events page!